Component parts and Assembly

 This is a question I put to one such seller on e-bay 30th May 2008 and the answer he gave in response-

-His reply:- A: We sell a lot of stuff like this to companies which refurbish /Reman them, this item is sold as is for spares or for someone to get it coded to their vehicle as a replacement, but thanks for the info anyway.
+His reply:- We sell a lot of stuff like this to companies which Reman, refurbish them, this item is sold as is for spares or for someone to get it coded to their vehicle as a replacement, but thanks for the info anyway.

 At least this seller was prepared to answer the question , a number of them don't.

-However the answer given is not appropriate to the average buyer, parts may be salvageable by an expert, neither BBA Reman or ECU testing will repair the ECU portion of this unit .
+However the answer given is not appropriate to the average buyer, parts may be salvageable by an expert.

 'Quote' ' This has just started in the last couple of weeks.

-If I drive whilst it's still surging I get the kangaroo juice effect of the engine dieing and surging.
-Within a mile, or a couple of mins it's all settled down.
+.
+If I drive whilst it is still surging I get the kangaroo juice effect of the engine dying and surging.
+Within a mile, or a couple of mins it is all settled down.

 Car has done 89,000 miles and is due a one spanner service in 700 miles.